jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 except the "third rail" major third interval between strings 2-3.

-Interval shapes that cross the third rail are diminished one semitone when approached from the left, and augmented one semitone when approached from the right.
+Interval shapes that cross the third rail are shortened by one fret when approached from the left, and lengthened by one fret when approached from the right.

 {% include figure.html
     caption="Semitone and whole tone on neighboring strings."